maubanel/GMS2-Animation/bounce-ball/README.md

 ##### `Step 5.`\|`BTS`| :small_orange_diamond:

 Open the room and select the **Instances** layer.
 Drag **Obj_Ball** onto the ground plane.
 If the ball doesn't snap to the ground plane redraw it so it lines up with the ball's snap point.
 It should look like so.
+When you are happy *double click* on the object instance in the room.

 ![add ball to room](images/putBallInRoom.png)